mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 Space combat begins with an encounter.
 The first thing that must be
 established is the initial range.
 Traveller classifies ranges starting with
-adjacent (about one kilometre, visible to the naked eye) to Distant (more
+adjacent (about one kilometer, visible to the naked eye) to Distant (more
-than 50,000 kilometres) at which only minimal details can be made out
+than 50,000 kilometers) at which only minimal details can be made out
 even when using advanced sensors.
 Obtaining detailed information
 about another ship at Long or greater range is a bit like finding a needle
 in a haystack, a tiny spark of energy and movement seen across the vast